Sociology and Criminal Justice Department (SOC)

 Death, Grief, and Bereavement

 A study of the interaction of individuals and families coping with dying and death in various social settings including hospitals, care facilities, and hospices.
 Topics include psychosocial aspects of grief and mourning, sociological dimensions of bereavement, and various rituals of funeralization in the U.S. and other societies.
 Special attention is given to case studies and medical/ethical decision-making at the end of life, as well as other aspects of the social organization of death, dying, and bereavement.
 Prerequisite: PSY 100 or SOC 110 or SOC 120 or ANT 101; junior standing.
 (Cross-listed with PSY/SOC; may only earn credit in one department.)
 Offered Annually.

 Sociology of Deviance

 This course provides an overview of the sociological study of deviance.
 Various definitions of deviance are examined within the context of individuals, behaviors, and groups who are considered deviants as well as those who apply the deviant labels.
 The course explores a variety of theoretical perspectives of deviance and social construction of deviance, the enforcement of social norms, and the social control systems that are established to respond to deviance.
 A variety of forms of deviance are covered, including: mental illness, drug and alcohol use, sexual deviance, and suicide.
-Prerequisite: SOC 110 or SOC 120 or ANT 101.
+Prerequisite: SOC 110 or SOC 120 or SOC 202 or ANT 101.
 Offered Spring.